ono-midori/ono-midori.github.io/techs/zguide.md

 zmq_close (client);
 ```

-If you call s_catch_signals() and don’t test for interrupts, then your application will become immune to Ctrl-C and SIGTERM, which may be useful, but is usually not.
+If you call s_catch_signals() and don't test for interrupts, then your application will become immune to Ctrl-C and SIGTERM, which may be useful, but is usually not.

 ### Detecting Memory Leaks

-Any long-running application has to manage memory correctly, or eventually it’ll use up all available memory and crash.
+Any long-running application has to manage memory correctly, or eventually it'll use up all available memory and crash.
 If you use a language that handles this automatically for you, congratulations.
-If you program in C or C++ or any other language where you’re responsible for memory management, here’s a short tutorial on using valgrind, which among other things will report on any leaks your programs have.
+If you program in C or C++ or any other language where you're responsible for memory management, here's a short tutorial on using valgrind, which among other things will report on any leaks your programs have.

 To install valgrind, e.g., on Ubuntu or Debian, issue this command: